-The Health Data Science curriculum and academic training compliments other existing programs and course offerings at Saint Louis University, including Health Informatics (Doisy College of Health Sciences), Biostatistics (College for Public Health & Social Justice), and Biomedical Informatics and Computational Biology (College of Arts & Sciences).
+SLU's health data science curriculum and academic training compliments other existing programs and course offerings at Saint Louis University, including Health Informatics (Doisy College of Health Sciences), Biostatistics (College for Public Health & Social Justice), and Biomedical Informatics and Computational Biology (College of Arts and Sciences).
 Students will have the opportunity to take courses from each of these programs.

 The goal of SLU's M.S. in health data science program is to provide graduates with the expertise and necessary skills needed to manage, manipulate and analyze large-scale clinical and operational databases.
-Most core courses will be offered onsite during hours convenient to working professionals.
+Most core courses are offered onsite during hours convenient for working professionals.
 Some core and elective courses are available through Saint Louis University's Center for Health Outcomes Research’s established online graduate programs.
 The program may be completed on a full-time or part-time basis.

 Students complete 30 credits of coursework across three integrated areas of study: